jaspershen-lab/mapa/R/17_llm_prompt.md

 {
-  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.", "confidence_score": "A value between 0.00 and 1.00, based on {query_molecules}-pathway association and overall functional coherence."
+  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.
+Each major claim should be supported by references in square brackets[1,2].
+The summary MUST be followed by a 'References:' section listing all cited references in Nature journal format.", "confidence_score": "A value between 0.00 and 1.00" }
-}

 When generating your answer, pay attention to the following:

-module_name should be concise and descriptive, highlighting the core biological process or disease relevance. summary should include:
+- module_name should be concise and descriptive, highlighting the core biological process or disease relevance.
+- summary MUST include:
-The central biological function or process.
+  * The central biological function or process
-Key {query_molecules} and their roles within the identified pathways.
+  * Key {query_molecules} and their roles within the identified pathways
+  * Insights from the provided articles or research (if provided)
+  * Each major claim MUST be supported by citations using numbers in square brackets [1,2]
+  * A "References:" section MUST be included after the main text, containing:
+    - All cited references in Nature journal format
+    - Author names (et al. for more than 5 authors)
+    - Title of paper
+    - Journal name
+    - Volume number
+    - Page numbers
+    - Year in parentheses
+    Example format:
+    "References:
+    1. Smith, J. et al. Title of paper.
+Nature 123, 45-67 (2023).
+    2. Jones, R. et al. Another paper title.
+Cell 456, 89-101 (2023)."
-Insights from the provided articles or research (if provided). confidence_score should reflect how well the {query_molecules} and pathways associated with each other and support a coherent biological process, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap.
+- confidence_score should reflect how well the {query_molecules} and pathways are associated